bssavinash202/bssavinash202/README.md

 ---

 ## 💞️ Looking to Collaborate On

-- Mini-projects in Java or React
+Mini-projects in Java, JDBC, Servlets/JSP, Hibernate, or React

-- Learning-focused practice repositories
+Open-source or learning-focused practice repositories

-- Connecting with fellow learners and developers
+Connecting with passionate learners, developers, and collaborators

 ---